 - Mirin seasoning: another ingredients that adds flavour and can found in the Asian foods section.
 It adds sweetness to the dish and is very common in Japanese recipes.

-- Brown sugar: we only need a little bit of this, but it too adds a sweet flavour to the sauce and helps to balance out the saltyness from the soy and oyster sauces.
+- Brown sugar: we only need a little bit of this, but it too adds a sweet flavour to the sauce and helps to balance out the saltiness from the soy and oyster sauces.

-Top Tip: If you find the noodles sticking once cooked, you can add a drizzle of sesame oil to keep them slick.
+Tasty Tip: If you find the noodles sticking once cooked, you can add a drizzle of sesame oil to keep them slick.

 Here are the step by step photos to show you exactly what to do to make the recipe.